itzg/docker-minecraft-server/README.md

 Datapacks will be placed in `/data/$LEVEL/datapacks`

 ### VanillaTweaks
-VanillaTweaks datapacks now can be installed but will be using a json file to specify packs and version.
+VanillaTweaks datapacks can be installed using a json file to specify packs and version.

 Excepted Parameters:
 * `VANILLATWEAKS_FILE`